wanzia187/sprobest/src/routes/README.md

 ---

 # Tasks
-1. Add styling to Contact Card with nice icons
+~~1.
+Add styling to Contact Card with nice icons~~ ~~2.
+Create the rest of the components using a pamphlet provided by Sam~~
-2. Create the rest of the components using a pamphlet provided by Sam
+3. Complete services route and blog